Surrender a Pet

 Do I have to pay a fee if I want to surrender a pet?

 There is a $10 cash or check fee associated with each animal surrendered to the facility.
-This fee is required by Isabella County Animal Control and is used to support the services Animal Control provides to Isabella County residents.
+This fee is paid to Isabella County Animal Control and is used to support the services Animal Control provides to Isabella County residents.
 This fee is non-refundable and due at the time of drop-off.